MilanVlaski/issue-tracking/README.md

   Ovo je sve tema za spring sekjuriti...
  # To do
 ## Must do
+- [ ] Style Report problem.
+This should be generic table styling, and small logo.
+- [ ] Style Login and Register pages (generic form styling again)
 - [x] Translate problem state to english (probably by using a dto)
 - [x] Show user the price of support.
 - [x] You can't assign a problem, if it's already yours.
 So change the My problems page a bit.